cloudoutloud/image-env-build/README.md

 To build and push generic images.

+This repo is based on GCP but with changes could apply to any public cloud provider that has support with GitHub Actions.

-Based on user input can build then push to following GCP projects registries.
+Based on user input can build then push to following GCP projects registries (GAR).

 - stg - stg-middleware-repo
 - prod - prod-middleware-repo